 Glenda Joyce Hopkins of Cadet, Missouri departed this life Wednesday, March 6, 2019 at her home holding hands with her daughters and friends.
 Glenda was born May 27, 1944 in Cadet, a daughter of the late Hilda “Sissy” (Courtois) Boyer and Cecil H. Dean.
 Glenda was Seventy-four years, nine months and seven days of age.

-To send flowers in memory of Glenda Hopkins (Dean), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Glenda Hopkins (Dean), please visit our Heartfelt Sympathies Store.

 Glenda was united in marriage to her grade school sweetheart, Harry A. Hopkins on March 21, 1964.
 They were blessed to have three daughters born to the union.
 Harry preceded Glenda in death on March 24, 2014.